cosmos/cosmos-sdk/cosmovisor/README-Agoric.md

 ```

 Note that cosmovisor does not use the the version of cosmos-sdk that it is
-contiained in.
+contained in.
 This is true of both the Cosmos and Agoric versions.

 Have fun,
 The team at [Agoric](https://github.com/Agoric).